microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 3. You should commit all your current set of changes for SDK and UX using `git commit`.
 4. Clean all untracked files using `git clean -fdx`
 5. Run `yarn install` and `yarn buildall` to build the UX changes.
-6. Run `pip install -e responsibleai` to install responsibleai locally.
+6. Run `pip install -e raiwidgets` to install raiwidgets locally.
-7. Run `pip install -e raiwidgets` to install raiwidgets locally.
+7. Run `pip install -e responsibleai` to install responsibleai locally.
 8. Run `pip install -e erroranalysis` to install erroranalysis locally.
 9. Run `pip install -e rai_core_flask` to install rai_core_flask locally.
+10. Run `pip install -e raiutils` to install raiutils locally.
+11. Run `pip install -e nlp_feature_extractors` to install nlp_feature_extractors locally if using the RAI Text Dashboard.
+12. Run `pip install -e rai_test_utils` to install rai_test_utils locally.
-10. Install `jupyter` using `pip install jupyter`
+13. Install `jupyter` using `pip install jupyter`
-11. Open any notebook using python SDK and any widget from `responsible-ai-toolbox` and test your changes.
+14. Open any notebook using python SDK and any widget from `responsible-ai-toolbox` and test your changes.

-The steps from 3 to 11 need to be repeated if you incrementally change UI or SDK.
+The steps from 3 to 14 need to be repeated if you incrementally change UI or SDK.

 ### Debugging